 Add some soil, although this may or may not produce results.

-Here are some useful steps and information to guide you along the way:
+Here are some useful steps and information on planting a garden, to guide you along the way:

 Determine if the plants can withstand light frosts and freezes.